6 Ways Programmable Coupon Marketing Can Support Marketplace Liquidity

 How Contextual Promotions Can Help To Maximize Marketplace Liquidity?

 In order for marketplace startups to win, it needs to hit liquidity as fast as possible.
 Marketplace success is all about personalization.
 It is about making sure that the services your buyers want are displayed in front of them.

 A simple and effective strategy is utilizing a well-crafted, programmable marketing & coupon marketing strategy.
 Programmable coupon marketing is an advanced form of retargeting and will make your marketplace reach a larger audience.
 It will also build buyer-supplier trust, maximize capacity, and boost growth.
 Check out our 5 favorite programmable promotion strategies designed especially for marketplace startups.

 1. Promotions Optimized By Time

 To give an example, food delivery service marketplaces utilize timely-triggered promotions to provide a discount after a certain time, such as 9:00 PM.
-This approach attracts price-conscious customers thus opens up a new market.
+This approach attracts price-conscious customers, broadening the market.
 These customers already understand the service but require a final push to make the purchase.
 Whereas, for the business, this allows the restaurant to get rid of food for the day and ultimately optimizes its inventory to maximum operational capacity.